Marketing Myopia – Introduction

 Marketing Myopia refers to the phenomenon of not being able to see a long term and more sustainable goal for an organisation.
 For decades, the term Myopia is being used in human sciences referring to Nearsightedness – the ability to see near objects clearly but the inability to see the far off objects.
 Marketing Myopia, as a term, makes it very clear the inability of the company to be able to identify the actual business in which they are.

 Marketing Myopia – The Concept with Examples

-Companies needs to give a more consumer centric goal to their business and think beyond just selling their products.
+Companies need to give a more consumer-centric goal to their business and think beyond just selling their products.
 Below are some examples which put forward the phenomenon of Marketing Myopia and how can companies look beyond it.

 Marketing Myopia in the Transportation Business